Chandrakishor6/Global-Covid-19-Dashboard/README.md

 # 🦠 COVID-19 Data Analysis & Visualization

-A full-cycle data analysis project that explores the spread, mortality, and vaccination patterns of the COVID-19 pandemic across countries and continents using SQL, Python, and Power BI.
+The COVID-19 pandemic significantly impacted public health and global economies.
+To better understand its spread, severity, and the role of vaccination efforts, this project performs a full-stack data analysis using SQL, Python, and Power BI.

+The goal is to extract actionable insights for stakeholders such as policymakers and public health professionals and helping them make data-driven decisions to save lives and improve future preparedness.

 ---